keltia/cryptcheck/README.md

     machine proxy user <username> password <password>

 and it should be picked up.
+On Windows, the file will be located at

+    %LOCALAPPDATA%\cryptcheck\netrc

 ## License